GetSetAbhi/High-Level-System-Design/monitoring_observability_basics/README.md

 Example: E-commerce Checkout
 A user clicks “Place Order”.

-Normally takes 200ms.

-Suddenly it takes 3s.
+Normally takes 200ms.Suddenly it takes 3s.

 ✅ What this tells you: Something is slowing down — maybe a downstream payment service is lagging.
 📌 Latency = How fast are we serving?

 ### Traffic 📊
 Definition: Volume of requests or load on your system.

 Example: News App During Breaking News

 Normal: 5k requests/minute.
 Breaking news: 200k requests/minute.

 ✅ What this tells you: Demand is surging.
 You might need to autoscale.